Blackout (Wretch 32 song)

 "Blackout" is a song by British rapper Wretch 32, featuring vocals from British recording artist Shakka.
 It was released on 12 May 2013.
 The song was produced by Knox Brown.
-The song was written by Jermaine Scott, Shakka Philip and Brown.
-Choreography and Movement Direction by Josh Kinsella.
+The song was written by Jermaine Scott, Shakka, and Knox Brown.

 Music video

 A music video to accompany the release of "Blackout" was first released onto YouTube on 28 March 2013 at a total length of three minutes and forty-nine seconds.